Top EU Diplomat deeply Regrets US WHO Funding Freeze - UrduPoint

 Brussels, (APP - UrduPoint / Pakistan Point News - 15th Apr, 2020 ) :The European Union's top foreign policy representative on Wednesday denounced President Donald Trump's decision to suspend US funding for the World Health Organization.

-"Deeply regret US decision to suspend funding to WHO," High Representative Josep Borrell said in a tweet.
+"Deeply regret US decision to suspend funding to WHO," High Representative Josep Borrell said, after Trump froze payments and accused the UN body of "severely mismanaging" the coronavirus epidemic.

-"There is no reason justifying this move at a moment when their efforts are needed more than ever to help contain and mitigate the coronavirus pandemic," he said.
+"There is no reason justifying this move at a moment when their efforts are needed more than ever to help contain and mitigate the coronavirus pandemic," he said, on Twitter.